SuperSonicHub1/twitch-graphql-api/README.md

 # Now host it!
 I prefer using Python 3's http.server.
 python3 -m http.server --directory docs/
 ```
-> BTW: If the schema on this repository is out-of-date, update it and the docs with `npm run gen-schema && npm run gen-docs` and make a pull request.
+> BTW: If the schema on this repository is out-of-date, update it and the docs with `pnpm run build` and make a pull request.

 ## Tools Used
-* [get-graphql-schema](https://github.com/prisma-labs/get-graphql-schema) makes getting Twitch's schema dead simple
+* [get-graphql-schema](https://github.com/prisma-labs/get-graphql-schema) makes getting Twitch's schema dead simple.
 * [graphqldoc](https://github.com/CodeSignal/graphqldoc) creates pretty documentation for us to read through.

 ## Inspiration & Help